MacBook Pro (Intel-based): Reception

 Engadget voiced their concerns that "by doing things like removing full-sized USB ports, the memory card reader and even the Function row, Apple seems to have forgotten how many of us actually work".
-Heavy keyboard users criticized the Touch Bar, noting that command-line tools like Vim rely on keyboard usage, and the Touch Bar does not provide the tactile feedback necessary for "blind" usage of Function keys.
 Miriam Nielsen from The Verge said: "When I tried to intentionally use the Touch Bar, I felt like a kid learning how to type again.
 I had to keep looking down at the bar instead of looking at the images I was actually trying to edit."
 She also said that after learning the Touch Bar one cannot work as efficiently on any other computer.
 Developers have their share of headaches because they cannot rely on the Touch Bar being present on every machine that runs their software.
 Even if Apple makes the Touch Bar an integral part of macOS, it will take "many years" for it to become ubiquitous, in the meantime, anything in the Bar needs to be available through another part of the interface.

 Also criticized were non-compatibility between Thunderbolt 2 and 3 devices.
 Some found unpleasant the fan whine on the 15" model, where the two integrated fans run all the time by default, thanks to the coprocessor powering the Touch Bar and higher TDP of the stronger CPU models.